basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 Beginning with the 2.6 kernel, Linux gives you a choice of four I/O [elevator models](http://www.gnutoolbox.com/linux-io-elevator/).
 We recommend using the NOOP elevator.
 You can do this by changing the scheduler on the Linux boot line: ```elevator=noop```.

 #### ext4 Options
 The ext4 file system defaults include two options that increase integrity but slow performance.
-Because Riak's integrity is based on multiple nodes holding the same data, these two options can be changed to boost levelDB's performance.
+Because Riak's integrity is based on multiple nodes holding the same data, these two options can be changed to boost LevelDB's performance.
 We recommend setting: ```barrier```=0 and ```data```=writeback.

 #### CPU Throttling
-If CPU throttling is enabled, disabling it can boost levelDB performance in some cases.
+If CPU throttling is enabled, disabling it can boost LevelDB performance in some cases.

 #### No Entropy
 If you are using https protocol, the 2.6 kernel is widely known for stalling programs waiting for SSL entropy bits.
 If you are using https, we recommend installing the [HAVEGE](http://www.irisa.fr/caps/projects/hipsor/) package for pseudorandom number generation.